thingsboard/thingsboard.github.io/docs/iot-gateway/guides/how-to-configure-gateway-using-configurator.md

 {:toc}

-This guide will help you to configure your ThingsBoard IoT Gateway using Configurator, especially if you used installing via deb package.
+This guide will help you to configure your ThingsBoard IoT Gateway using Configurator, especially if you used installation via deb package.

 # Step 1 Starting Configurator

-To start configuring Gateway you have to start your terminal and in it start Configurator using the next command:
+To start configuring Gateway you have to start your terminal and launch Configurator using the next command:
 ```bash
 tb-gateway-configurator
 ```

-If you correctly install Gateway, you will see the next:
+If you have correctly installed the gateway, you will see the following:

 ![](/images/gateway/gateway-cli.png)

 # Step 2 Configuring

-Answering on questions which will be displayed in turn using your option (You can use the default value which displays in the input field).
+Answering questions to be displayed in turn using your option (You can use the default value which displays in the input field).

 _Default value is taken from **/etc/thingsboard-gateway/config/tb_gateway.yaml** and all your configuration via